Just Found Out You’re Pregnant? Pregnancy Tips for Your Next Step

 Building Your Support System

 One of the biggest questions in early pregnancy is often when to share the news.
-There’s no universal “right time” – it’s a personal decision that depends on:
+As far as pregnancy tips are concerned, there’s no universal “right time”—it’s a personal decision that depends on:

 - Your comfort level and personal preferences